-Building a website is certainly not as hard as it used to be.
+Building a website is not as hard as it used to be.
 In fact, it can be done in less than a minute, and with just a few clicks.
-That of course will not create the next Facebook or a fancy-schmancy done-for-you finished product, but it will build the basic framework, and allow you to start writing content to get indexed in Google.
+That of course will not create the next Facebook or an income generating property, but it will create the basic framework, and allow you can proceed with the next steps in building your business.

-Writing content for your website is what you should concentrate on at this point, because people can forgive a bad-looking site if it has the information they want.
-I'll reiterate this point throughout these beginner lessons because it's a huge sticking point for newbies.
+People can forgive a bad-looking site if it has the information they want.
 Design is a secondary priority.
-Our #1 goal right now is to get the site built and start publishing content.
+Our #1 goal is to get the site built and start publishing content.

 Assuming you have a domain and hosting already, let's get this site done in the next few minutes.